- What is eCRBA?

 - I cannot provide proof of biological relationship.
 Can I just do DNA?

-You should NOT initiate the DNA process until after your interview with the consular officer.
+You should not initiate DNA testing until after your interview with the consular officer.
 You will be given specific instructions on what labs you may use and how to complete the process if you opt to get DNA testing.
-Not all labs are acceptable, and testing of the child must be done at the U.S. Consulate or Embassy.
 Initiating the process without being asked to do so may result in increased expense and processing delays.
-Furthermore, the DNA process should never be initiated until all other requirements for the CRBA are complete.
+Furthermore, the DNA process should not be initiated until certain requirements for the CRBA have been completed.

 - The Consular Officer said that DNA is an option for my child’s case.
 What do I do next?

 You should have been given instructions and an explanation about the DNA process at the time of your interview.
 Read the instructions carefully about how to choose a lab.
 You will pay the fees directly to an approved lab.
 Once you have chosen your lab and paid your fees, please wait for the DNA unit to contact you about scheduling your DNA collection appointment.
 Remember that all parties being tested, including the child, will need an international passport at the time of DNA collection.
 Therefore, in order to avoid delays in the process, it is important to obtain the child’s Nigerian passport in a timely manner.
 Once DNA results are received by the American Citizen Services unit, they will be reviewed by a Consular Officer.
 If more information is needed to process the case, you will be contacted via email or phone.
 A decision about whether the child qualifies for the CRBA will be made once the file is reviewed by a Consular Officer.
 You will receive a letter explaining the denial or information about collecting the documents.

 - How can I cancel or reschedule my appointment?